elementor/elementor-developers-docs/src/getting-started/addons.md

-# Elementor Addons
+# What is an Elementor addon?

-Before you start planning and developing your Elementor addon, it’s important to understand what addons do and how they fit into Elementor.
+Before you start planning and developing your Elementor addon, it’s important to understand what addons are and how they fit into Elementor.
+Addons are a way third party developers can extend the Elementor’s functionality, add new features, integrate external services, customize workflow and more.

-## Addons Economy

-Developers can extend Elementor by developing new features, integrating with external services, customizing your Elementor workflow, building new addons and more.

-Professionals from the community have built custom [addons for Elementor](https://elementor.com/addons/), extending Elementor capabilities.
-With millions of websites built with Elementor, our 3rd party developers have created a multi-million dollar economy.
-Join them today.

-## Community of Creators

-Elementor widgets created by thousands of developers and designers from all over the world, ranging from individual hobbyists to large corporations.

-Customize and personalize Elementor with new widgets.
-Add new features and functionality, enhance your interaction with Elementor, and changing the way your website looks.
+## The Elementor economy

+Over the years, developers have created hundreds of custom addons for Elementor, including widgets, templates, graphs, sliders, custom popups and more.
+These addons are then marketed and sold to millions of Elementor users as part of an ever growing Elementor economy.

+Some examples of these addons include:

+* Advanced Widgets
+* Forms integrations
+* New Dynamic tags
+* Popups
+* Lead collection
+* Animations
+* Custom Fonts and Font Icons